-Computational resources used to perform MAR simulations have been provided by the Consortium des Équipements de Calcul Intensif (CÉCI), funded by F.R.S.-FNRS under grant 2.5020.11 and the Tier-1 supercomputer (Zenobe) of the Fédération Wallonie Bruxelles infrastructure funded by the Walloon Region under grant agreement no. 1117545.
-This work been supported by the European H2020 project PolarRES under grant no. 101003590.
+The authors thank the University of Liège for having funded the KATABATA project, Alison Delhasse for proof reading the manuscript and giving writing advice and David Dundas for English spell and grammar revision.
+Clara Lambin is funded by the European PolarRES project.
+Computational resources used to perform MAR simulations have been provided by the Consortium des Équipements de Calcul Intensif (CÉCI), funded by F.R.S.-FNRS under Grant No. 2.5020.11 and the Tier-1 supercomputer (Zenobe) of the Fédération Wallonie Bruxelles infrastructure funded by the Walloon Region under Grant Agreement No. 1117545.
+This work been supported by the European H2020 project PolarRES under Grant No. 101003590.